hyu47/CS329/Quizzes.md

 My sister is usually cheerful but she was low yesterday because I forgot her birthday so I bought a gift for her.
 ```

+## Quiz 6

+Write an abstract (up to 200 words) about your approach on homework 2.
+Try to signify your work over the baseline approach.
+We will select the top 12 work for presentations.
+Create a file `quiz6.txt` under `cs329/quiz6` containing your answer.